About The Open Classroom and The Lagunitas School District

 How large is the public school district? – There are approximately 300 students k-8, about 90 of whom are in the Open Classroom.
 The district serves the four small towns of the San Geronimo Valley, in northern California.

-Is this a magnet school or a charter? –No. This is one of three choices parents have for their elementary age children in our public school district.
+Is this a magnet school or a charter? –No. This is one of two choices parents have for their elementary age children in our public school district.

-What other choices do district parents have at this point? –Currently the three programs offered are all holistic: the Open Classroom, a Montessori based program and a Waldorf inspired program.
-All three join together by 7th grade in the district’s middle school.
+What other choices do district parents have at this point? –Currently the two programs offered are both holistic: the Open Classroom, and a Montessori based program.
+Both come together by 7th grade in the district’s middle school.

 How do students do academically after your program?
 While no scientific studies have been conducted, from the statistics kept by the local high school we can see that Open students do at least as well academically in high school as those from other feeder schools.
 Students report that they are well prepared for working independently and in groups.
 Many achieve honors and are seen as leaders.
 They have very high rates of high school graduation and college attendance, including attending some of the most competitive universities.
 Teachers tell us they can recognize Open students because of their willingness to ask questions and engage with adults.